 Questions on this report or others?
-Join our Society of Intelligent Investors and connect with us directly.
+Join our online community and connect with us directly.

 Appendix: Analyzing ROIC with Different Weighting Methodologies

 We derive the metrics above by summing the individual S&P 500 constituent values for revenue, NOPAT, and invested capital to calculate the metrics presented.
 We call this approach the "Aggregate" methodology.